ipfabric/docs/docs/overview/index.md

 We recommend using either VMware ESXi or vSphere platform to deploy the IP Fabric appliance.

-The appliance is built on top of Debian 11, which is officially supported since [ESXi 7.0](https://www.vmware.com/resources/compatibility/detail.php?deviceCategory=Software&productid=54075&vcl=true&supRel=396,448,508,518,578,589,615,617,649,650&testConfig=16).
-In order to get the best performance we strongly recommend using latest ESXi with [`pvscsi`](https://kb.vmware.com/s/article/1010398) storage driver and [`VMXNET 3`](https://kb.vmware.com/s/article/1001805) networking driver.
+The appliance is built on top of Debian 11, which has been officially supported since [ESXi 7.0](https://www.vmware.com/resources/compatibility/detail.php?deviceCategory=Software&productid=54075&vcl=true&supRel=396,448,508,518,578,589,615,617,649,650&testConfig=16).
+To get the best performance, we strongly recommend using the latest ESXi with the [`pvscsi`](https://kb.vmware.com/s/article/1010398) storage driver and the [`VMXNET 3`](https://kb.vmware.com/s/article/1001805) networking driver.

 The minimal recommended `Virtual Hardware Version` is `vmx-17`, supported by ESXi 7.0, Fusion 12.x, Workstation Pro 16.x, Workstation Player 16.x.
 See [VMware KB](https://kb.vmware.com/s/article/1003746) for details.

-If you will deploy IP Fabric OVA on versions of ESXi that are older than the ones we recommend, you will get the following [Error: Invalid OVF checksum algorithm: SHA256](../support/known_issues/IP_Fabric/error_messages/invalid_ovf_checksum.md).
+If you deploy IP Fabric OVA on versions of ESXi that are older than the ones we recommend, you will get the following [Error: Invalid OVF checksum algorithm: SHA256](../support/known_issues/IP_Fabric/error_messages/invalid_ovf_checksum.md).
 This is because our OVAs use the SHA256 cryptographic hashing algorithm, which is not supported by those versions.

 It might be possible to deploy `vmdk` on earlier versions of ESXi with some effort.
 OVA is a tar file, so you can extract `.vmdk` image and import that directly with recommended hardware requirements.
 Similar [VMware documentation article](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.hostclient.doc/GUID-96CFEA28-DBDB-43C9-8C28-DAC6E6451C1C.html) with description how to extract `ova` and import `vmdk`.